Live Consternation

-Live Consternation is a live album and video by Swedish heavy metal band Katatonia, released in both CD and DVD format through Peaceville Records on 28 May 2007.
+Live Consternation is the first live album and video by Swedish heavy metal band Katatonia, released in both CD and DVD format through Peaceville Records on 28 May 2007.
 The double album features a live performance recorded at Germany's Summer Breeze Open Air festival, on 17 August 2006.
 The artwork was designed by Travis Smith and is close to the visual concept for The Great Cold Distance.

 Track listing

 All songs written and composed by Jonas Renkse, Anders Nyström and Fredrik Norrman.